 Update - October 2015

 Please note that the BHIVA guidelines for the management of hepatitis viruses in adults infected with HIV 2013 are now out of date.
-An updated version of these guidelines is currently being worked on and is planned for release in 2016.
+An updated version of these guidelines is currently being worked on.

 Update - September 2014

 Since the BHIVA guidelines for the management of hepatitis viruses in adults infected with HIV were published in January 2014, new data have been presented confirming the benefits of individual direct-acting antivirals (DAAs) with pegylated interferon (PEG) and ribavirin (RBV) and in combination in interferon-sparing regimens for the treatment of chronic hepatitis C (HCV).
 Several of these have now received European approval and other drugs are likely to be approved later in 2014 or in 2015.
 This update to the guidelines reflects the current situation and is intended to assist those involved in the management of chronic HCV/HIV co-infection, including patients, in making decisions on treatment.
 Updates to this guideline will be provided as and when new data become available.

 Consensus statement on the guidelines for treating hepatitis C in patients with HIV (update September 2014)

 Update - June 2014

 Green highlights denote changes that have been made to the document post-publication for society reference only.